pematon/adminer/docs/configuration.md

 Default value: `[]`

-List of schemas to hide from the UI or a `__system` keyword to hide all system schemas.
+List of schemas to hide from the UI.
+Value `__system` will be expanded to all system schemas for the current driver.

 ❗️Warning: Access to these schemas is not restricted.
+They can be still selected by modifying URL parameters.

 ### sslKey